-BPPARAM A parameter class specifying if and how parallel processing should be performed.
+BPPARAM A parameter class specifying if and how parallel processing should be formed.
 It defaults to bpparam.
-See documentation of the BiocParallel for more details.
-If parallel processing is enabled, peak detection is performed in return. type Character specifying what type of object the method should return.
-Can be either msLevel integer(1) defining the MS level on which the peak detection should be perf For integrate: a CentWaveParam object.

-x The parameter object.
+See documentation of the BiocParall more details.
+If parallel processing is enabled, peak detection is perform parallel on several of the input samples. .el for return.type Character specifying what type of object the method should return.
+Can be "XCMSnExp" (default), "list" or "xcmsSet". e either msLevel integer(1) defining the MS level on which the peak detection should b formed.
+Defaults to msLevel = 1. be perignored. value The value for the slot. f For integrate: a CentWaveParam object. x The parameter object.